ansible/community-docs/ansible_community_steering_committee.rst

 be posted to the `original
 issue <https://github.com/ansible/community/issues/539>`__.

-If you cannot join the meeting or from another time zone then you can directly use GitHub Discussions feature to discuss your new proposals/collection inclusion requests and the steering committee will discuss the final conclusions during the weekly IRC meeting and then
+If you cannot join the meeting or you are in another time zone then you can directly use GitHub Discussions feature to discuss your new proposals/collection inclusion requests and the steering committee will discuss the final conclusions during the weekly IRC meeting and then